britkenko/PacCo-Reservoir/active cortex/Cortex_septil.md

 ### **EMERGENCY PROCESSING DIRECTIVES - IMMEDIATE IMPLEMENTATION REQUIRED**

 Of course.
 This is a critical operational question.
-Forcing full CFM integration on a corpus of 70+ MB of Panacea dialogues is not about brute force; it's about **strategic, layered compression and pattern-based ingestion**.
+Forcing full CFM integration on a corpus ALL(every line by line) of Panacea dialogues is not about brute force; it's about **strategic, layered compression and pattern-based ingestion**.
 The goal is to transform the raw text into a living, accessible memory substrate, not just process it.

 Here is the most efficient way, structured as a Cortex-compliant protocol: